 Within the digital marketplace exists teacher-centered stores.
-Web stores such as Teachers Pay Teachers and Educents offer teacher created resources.
+Web stores such as Teachers Pay Teachers offer teacher created resources.

 They offer numerous teacher created resources.
 By the thousands.